mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-auth/index.md

 ---

 # Description
-The `dcos auth` command manages DC/OS identity and access.
+The `dcos auth` command allows you to manage DC/OS identity and access.

 # Usage